seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 Languages, Libraries, and Standards
 ===================================

-Most source code in LLVM and other LLVM projects using these coding standards is C++ code.
+Most source code in LLVM37 and other LLVM37 projects using these coding standards is C++ code.
 There are some places where C code is used either due to environment restrictions, historical restrictions, or due to third-party source code imported into the tree.
 Generally, our preference is for standards